Regular Grants Program:

 Mini-grants require only a one-page report submitted within six months.

-application deadline in July 2015 and grant awards announced in December 2015.
+with an application deadline in July 2016 and grant awards announced in December